 The Original Series (TOS) Season 3

 If there is one cliché that TOS is particularly fond of then it is the one of Earth sceneries on remote planets.
 But "Spectre of the Gun" is somewhat different.
-No complicated explanation or lame excuse for the Western/sci-fi cross-over is necessary.
-It is neither yet another planet that has taken a parallel development, nor another time travel episode.
+No complicated explanation or lame excuse for the Western/sci-fi cross-over is necessary here.
+It is neither yet another planet that has taken a parallel development or was contaminated by an insane Federation official, nor yet another time travel to Earth's past.
 It is clear from the very beginning that the Melkotians have set up the whole scenario for a test of character.
 One designed with special attention to Kirk's cultural background.
 Moreover, the power of illusions is credibly visualized for the first time since "The Cage", and not less impressively.